Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Numerical Experiments

-It is worthwhile to note that as the size of the training dataset ($N$) increases, the performance of the models that explicitly maintain feasibility across all data points (viz., optimistic- and primal-DAL in columns 2--4) deteriorates significantly with respect to the optimality-gap metric.
-While the percentage of feasible points is lower in dual-DAL, the solution pair $(\bs{x}_i^\star, \bs{y}_i^\star)$ exhibits a lower optimality gap for the predicted problem.
+It is worthwhile to note that as the size of the training dataset ($N$) increases, the performance of the models that explicitly maintain feasibility across all data points (viz., optimistic- and primal-DAL in columns 2--4) deteriorates significantly with respect to the {duality}-gap metric.
+While the percentage of feasible points is lower in dual-DAL, among the datapoints where $\bs{x}_i^\star$ is feasible, the solution pair $(\bs{x}_i^\star, \bs{y}_i^\star)$ exhibits a lower {duality} gap for the predicted problem. {The percentage of feasible points is lowest for the regression models, and they exhibit the lowest duality gap among the datapoints where $\bs{x}_i^\star$ is feasible.}

 While the DAL models reliably recover the true optimal solution in the predicted feasible region, as indicated by the results in Table \ref{tab:percent_feas_true_soln_synthetic}, we do not have a suitable approach to identify the true optimal solution $\bs{x}_i^\star$.
 In our final experiment, we investigate using the optimal solution to the predicted problem, $\hat{\bs{x}}$, as a proxy for the true optimal solution.
-Table \ref{tab:proj_dist} displays the median projection distances $\Pi_{\set{X}}$ and $\Pi_{\set{X}^\star}$ along with the percentage of points used in the computation of each of these metrics.
-The percentage is taken over all validation data points and demonstrates how often a prediction $p(\bs{\obs})$ yields a feasible and bounded C-LP \eqref{prob:downstream}, i.e., when we recover a solution $\hat{\bs{x}}$.
-We observe that the solution $\hat{\bs{x}}$ is seldom feasible to the true problem.
-When they have a finite optimal cost, the predicted problems associated with dual-DAL generate solutions that are closest to the true feasible region and to optimal solutions.
-It is also worth noticing that as the size of the training set $N$ increases, the predicted optimal solution obtained either from the optimistic- or primal-DAL models lies further away from the true feasible region.
+Table \ref{tab:synthetic_proj} displays the median projection distances $\Pi_{\set{X}}$ and $\Pi_{\set{X}^\star}$. {For this experiment, each model was always able to generate a feasible and bounded C-LP \eqref{prob:downstream} (however, the solution $\hat{\bs{x}}$ generated by our models is seldom feasible to the true problem -- see Table \ref{tab:percent_feas_pred_soln_synthetic} in Appendix \S\ref{app:details_and_additional_results_synthetic_data_experiment}).} {Among our proposed models,} the predicted problems associated with dual-DAL generate solutions that are closest to the true feasible region and to optimal solutions.
+It is also worth noticing that as the size of the training set $N$ increases, the predicted optimal solution obtained either from the optimistic- or primal-DAL models lies further away from the true feasible region. {On the other hand, the projection metrics remain relatively unaffected for the Dual-DAL and the regression models as $N$ increases.
+In fact, we observe no difference in the median projection distances for the linear regression and lasso regression models measured at two significant figures past the decimal.
+Upon further investigation, we saw that for the linear and lasso regression models, the model coefficients changed as $N$ increased, however, the change lead to minimal differences in the values of the predictions $\hat{\bs{b}}$ and in the values of the resulting downstream solutions $\hat{\bs{x}}$.}